 Costa Rican Casados may be adorned with the following extra ingredients:

 - tortilla chips

 - coconut milk

-After my visit to the farmers market, I was able to buy all of the key food elements for this meal.
-I had enough ingredients where I could meal prep my lunch for a few days of the week.
+After visiting the farmers market, I could buy all the critical food elements for this meal.
+I had enough ingredients to meal prep my lunch for a few days of the week!